Myriam Hernández: Biography

-In 2004, Hernández released Huellas (Traces), a collection of her greatest hits including three never before-released songs.
-Armando Manzanero composed a new hit for her, "No te He Robado Nada" (I Took Nothing From You), and Myriam Hernández and her son Jorge Ignacio, then only eight, composed the song "He Vuelto por Ti" (I Have Come Back for You).
-The album included a new version of the song "Mio" recorded with Argentine group Los Nocheros as well as the song "El Amor de mi Vida" (The Love of my Life) (written by Myriam and Chilean hip-hop band Los Tetas) recorded with that band.
+In 2004, Hernández released Huellas, a collection of her greatest hits including three never before-released songs.
+Armando Manzanero composed a new hit for her, "No te He Robado Nada", and Myriam Hernández and her son Jorge Ignacio, then only eight, composed the song "He Vuelto por Ti".
+The album included a new version of the song "Mio" recorded with Argentine group Los Nocheros as well as the song "El Amor de mi Vida", which featured Chilean hip-hop band Los Tetas.
 Huellas was released across Latin America and went Gold and Platinum.
 She also released her first DVD.
-At the end of 2005 she produced her first DVD-CD of a live performance entitled Contigo en Concierto (With You in Concert).
+In 2005, she produced her first live concert DVD-CD bundle entitled Contigo en Concierto.

-In 2007, Hernández released the covers' album Enamorándome (Falling in Love).
-In February 2010 Myriam sang "Rescátame" in Festival Antofagasta Junto al Mar.
-This song will be appear in her new album.
+In 2007, she released her seventh studio album Enamorándome, which became her first Billboard entry in the United States in 9 years, since Todo el amor released in 1998.

+In 2009, she signed a contract with US-based label, Universal Music Latino (currently Universal Music Latin Entertainment).
+During this period, she also decided to move back to Chile along with her family, although maintaining her artistic base in Miami.

+In 2010, she recorded a new song entitled "Rescátame", which was included in the soundtrack of Chilevisión's telenovela Mujeres de lujo.
+The song received significant radio airplay and achieved significant success in Chile.

+In 2011, she released her eighth studio album, Seducción, which featured collaborations with Marco Antonio Solís and Cristian Castro.
+The album achieved platinum status in Chile, and granted Hernández first Latin Grammy nomination for Best Female Pop Vocal Album at the 12th Annual Latin Grammy Awards.